Prostate Cancer: Glossary

 Prostate-specific antigen (PSA): a protein produced by the prostate.
 Higher levels of PSA, found during PSA testing, can indicate prostate cancer or other prostate diseases.

 Prostate fusion MRI: special MRI imaging that is used to locate potential tumor sites in the prostate (see prostate fusion biopsy)

 Prostate fusion biopsy: this is similar to the standard ultrasound-guided prostate biopsy; however, the MRI images from the fusion MRI are transposed onto the ultrasound machine.
 This aids the surgeon in taking more precise biopsies in suspicious areas.

 Prostate massage: during a digital rectal examination, the doctor may massage, or "strip," the prostate to force prostatic fluid out of the gland and into the urethra.
 This fluid sample is then examined under a microscope for signs of inflammation and infection.

-Prostatic ducts: group of 20 to 30 tubes inside the prostate that collect and transport prostatic fluid to the ejaculatory ducts
+Prostatic ducts: a group of 20 to 30 tubes inside the prostate that collect and transport prostatic fluid to the ejaculatory ducts